Oriented Matroids and Combinatorial Neural Codes: Background

 An element $e \in E$ is a \emph{loop} of $\cM$ if $\{e\} \in \cC(\cM)$.
 An oriented matroid is \emph{loopless} if no element is a loop.

 Proper circuits are related to covectors as follows: Two signed sets $X$ and $Y$ are called \emph{orthogonal} if either $\underline X \cap \underline Y = \emptyset $ or if there exist $e, f\in \underline X \cap \underline Y $ such that $X_eX_f = - Y_e Y_f$.
 A signed set is called a \emph{vector} of $\cM$ if and only if it is orthogonal to every covector.
 Equivalently, a signed set is a vector of $\cM$ if and only if it is orthogonal to every tope.
 The circuits are the minimal vectors of $\cM$.
+The vectors of an oriented matroid define a dual oriented matroid, hence the vector and covector axioms are identical.
+Minimal covectors are know as \emph{cocircuits}.
+They also satisfy the circuit axioms.

 For a given oriented matroid $\cM$, each one of the set of covectors $\cL(\cM)$, the set of topes $\cW(\cM)$, the set of vectors $\cV(\cM)$, and the set of circuits $\cC(\cM)$ is sufficient to recover all of the others.